icarrera/django-imager/README.md

 - Create a Postgres database

-- Pip install -r requirements.txt
+- Pip install -r requirements.txt .
+Linux users should remove "gnureadline==6.3.3" from this file as only applicable for Mac systems.

 - Make migrations